Save an Average of $321* A Year on RV Insurance

 Note: Some of the links in this article are affiliate links.
 This doesn't cost you any more than normal.
 Read our disclaimer for more info.

-Average RV Insurance Rates Across 5 States
+Average Cost of RV Insurance Across 6 States

 Some states are known for their cheap insurance policies, like Massachusetts and North Carolina.
-These two states have some of the lowest rates, with North Carolina hovering around $860 and Massachusetts around $1,128 per year.
+These two states have some of the lowest rates, with North Carolina hovering around $860 per year and Massachusetts around $1,128 per year.

 Michigan is by far the most expensive state for RV insurance, with an average of $4,490 in premiums per year.
-Most states fall between the two extremes, including Texas, at $1,425 per year.
-In California, insurance premiums range from $800 on a Class C camper to over $4,000 for a Class A motorhome.
+Most states fall between the two extremes, such as Texas at $1,425 per year.

 This is just to give you a baseline idea.
 If you want true rates in your state, simply select where you live on the map below to get an insurance quote now: